 Water for Kjeldahl Analysis

-The Kjeldahl method is an analytical method for the quantitative determination of nitrogen in chemical substances.
-It was originally developed by Johan Kjeldahl in 1883 to measure the amount of protein in the grain used to produce beer.
-It is a standard method for estimating the protein content in foods, animal feed and beverages, where protein content often determines the value of a product.
+The method was originally developed by Johan Kjeldahl in 1883 to measure the amount of protein in the grain used to produce beer.
+Today, it is a standard method used for protein determination in foods, beverages and animal feed, where protein content often determines product value.

-One drawback of the Kjeldahl method is that it does not give a measure of true protein content, as it measures non-protein nitrogen in addition to the nitrogen in proteins.
+One drawback Total Kjeldahl nitrogen (TKN) analysis is that it does not give a measure of true protein content, as it measures non-protein nitrogen in addition to the nitrogen in proteins.
 Despite its limitations, the Kjeldahl nitrogen method remains relevant today and is widely used due to its reliability, accuracy and versatility in analyzing nitrogen-containing compounds across various industries and scientific disciplines.1

 The traditional Kjeldahl method comprises three main steps: